 Salesforce Data / Salesforce1 Element Available for Offline Viewing Available to Create, Edit, or Delete Offline (Beta)

-Dashboards (Enhanced Charts) Most recently accessed only No

-Dashboards (Legacy Charts) No No

-Feeds, Groups, and People If viewed in current session No

-Notifications If viewed in current session n/a

-Approvals (submit, approve, or reject) No No

-Visualforce pages No No

 Canvas Apps No No

 Lightning Pages No No

 Salesforce1 Settings Yes n/a

 A Salesforce1 session is the time between logging in and logging out of the app.
 Switching away from Salesforce1 doesn't end the session as long as the user doesn't log out.